Overview

 Waters estate by C&B Group Consultants. |

-Benefits to Council Demonstrates that sustainable urban
+Benefits Demonstrates that sustainable urban

 design is possible in Townsville using off the shelf technology